 Johnny Petrie learns on his 18th birthday that he was adopted after inheriting a farm in Maine.
 Eager to start a new life, Johnny leaves home so he can began afresh in this “new” dwelling.
 However, Johnny soon discovers that the farm, which has been abandoned for eighteen years since his natural family died, harbors a horrifying history about the deaths of said natural family.

-A movie that comes in my list of a mediocre but “not quite good” horror movie.
+A movie that ends up on my list of “mediocre but not quite good” horror movies.
 Things started very promising.
 The apostate priest who, cause of a strange reason, kills his whole family.
 His wife and two older children are killed in an explicit way.
 Of course one member of the family remains unharmed.
 The newborn Brian was hidden by his older brother in a drawer.
-Thus the ritual can not be accomplished and the priest nails his family on a cross and eventually commits suicide.
-What the actual ritual is, is not really clear in this film.
+Thus the ritual can not be completed and the priest nails his family on a cross and eventually commits suicide.
+What the actual ritual is, isn’t really clear in this film.
 A bit of a weird idea of the priest to connect Christianity to a primitive religion of Egypt.

 Then there is the introduction of Emma.
 A girl that came from i-don’t-know-where and moved into the house, because it was already empty for some time.
 She wasn’t very convincing and changed spontaneously from an arrogant kid to a loving and seducing teen girl.
 They are complete strangers for each other, but suddenly it seems as if they know each other for years.
 Together they come to the incoherent and incomprehensible discovery what the priest was trying to achieve and something is brought up as the “fifth nail”.
 Then there’s a senior police officer who retired after the incident who’s still looking for the truth.
 They will organize a seance to find the solution.